 Primary Amenorrhea in a Teenager

-Primary amenorrhea (PA) has traditionally been defined as failure to menstruate by age 16.
-However, an evaluation should be initiated if a 15-year-old with normal secondary sexual characteristics or a 13-year-old without secondary sexual characteristics has failed to menstruate.
+Primary amenorrhea (PA) has traditionally been defined as failure to menstruate by age 15.
+An evaluation should be initiated if a 15-year-old with normal secondary sexual characteristics or a 13-year-old without secondary sexual characteristics has failed to menstruate.
 The average age of menarche is 12.5 years and usually occurs within 2-3 years of thelarche.

-The history should exercise habits (such as extreme athletes), nutrition, medicines, and assessment for anorexia and bulimia.
+The history should evaluate habits (such as extreme athletics), nutrition, medicines, and assessment for anorexia and bulimia.

 The physical exam should include height, weight, Tanner staging, and examination of external genitalia.
 Growth should be charted.
 The goal is to determine whether there are estrogen effects such as breast development and hymeneal thickening and determine external patency of the vaginal opening.
 An internal pelvic or recto-abdominal exam is not necessary.